saitama1899/dragon-squad-api/README.md

 ## API
 * Ruby version 2.6.5p114 (2019-10-01 revision 67812) [x64-mingw32]
-* API rest with JSON responses
+* API rest with JSON responses, there are some URI examples

 ## Team

-> Or Contributors/People
+> Most badass guys in the tech sector

 | <a href="https://github.com/felixjimcal" target="_blank">**felixjimcal**</a> | <a href="https://github.com/saitama1899" target="_blank">**saitama1899**</a> | <a href="https://github.com/Vaniik" target="_blank">**Vaniik**</a> |
 | :---: |:---:| :---:|